junxit/us-congress-bills-110/metadata.md

 - 2007-01-23 — Introduced in House
 - 2007-01-23 — Introduced in House
 - 2007-01-23 — Referred to the House Committee on Science and Technology.
+- 2007-05-10 — Committee Consideration and Mark-up Session Held.
+- 2007-05-10 — Ordered to be Reported by Voice Vote.
+- 2007-05-23 — Committee Consideration and Mark-up Session Held.
+- 2007-06-05 — Placed on the Union Calendar, Calendar No. 103.
+- 2007-06-05 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+110-171.
+- 2007-06-05 — Reported (Amended) by the Committee on Science and Technology.
+H. Rept.
+110-171.